 After the death of the Wheatley family, she married a free black grocer named John Peters.
 This marriage produced three children, two of whom died very young.
 Wheatley’s husband left her and she earned a living as a servant.
 By 1784 she was living in a boarding house and, in December of that year, she and her remaining child died and were buried in an unmarked grave.
 She died in poverty at the age of 31.
 Wheatley's third child died only a few hours after her death.
 At the time of her death, there was a second volume of poetry, but neither it nor any of her other works have ever been seen.

 Statue honoring Phillis Wheatley at the Boston Women's Memorial

 Phillis is remembered for many first time accomplishments from a woman of her day:

-Wheatley's book is today seen as helping create the genre of African American literature.
+Wheatley's book is credited for helping create the genre of African American literature.